mikenurthen/Crowdfunding_Analysis/README.md

 - The dates in the `deadline` and `launched_at` columns use Unix timestamps.
 Fortunately for us, [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) can be used to convert these timestamps to a normal date.
   - Created a new column `Date Created Conversion` that uses [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) to convert the data contained in `launched_at` into Excel's date format.
-  - Create a new column named `Date Ended Conversion` that uses [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) to convert the data contained in `deadline` into Excel's date format.
+  - Created a new column `Date Ended Conversion` that uses [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) to convert the data contained in `deadline` into Excel's date format.

 ## Outcomes Based On Launch Date
 - Created new worksheet <i>Outcome Based on Launch Date</i> with a pivot table that has a column of `outcome`, rows of `Date Created Conversion`, values based on the count of `outcome`, and filters based on `parent category` and `Years`.